NagelliTarunKumar/PicsorterAI/README.md

 4. Learned to optimize image storage and retrieval using Redis.
 5. Mastered implementing face recognition and matching techniques using AI models.

-## Thank You
-We express our heartfelt gratitude to everyone who guided and supported us throughout the development of the Face Recognition and Matching System.
-Your contributions have been invaluable in making this project a success.